danielthedifficult/git-ai-summary/README.md

    quiet: true, // won't log to console
    model_params: { // https://platform.openai.com/docs/introduction/overview
       model: 'text-davinci-003', // Set your own model!
-      temperature: 1, // Get some crazy results!
+      temperature: 2, // Get some crazy results!
+Seriously, 0 is the default and mostly deterministic, YMMV with anything north of 0.8
       max_tokens: 500, // Be cheap!
    }
 }